shlokc9/akuity-tenant-controller/README.md

 although the challenge is designed to be completed with no more than one day's worth of effort.

-The hiring manager will inform you of the exact deadline for your submission.

 ## Deliverables

 Once you have completed the challenge, please push your solution to a new,